microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 If you're using Key Vault, the **notificationUrl** property looks like this: `EventHub:https://<azurekeyvaultname>.vault.azure.net/secrets/<secretname>?tenantId=<domainname>`, with the following values:

-- `azurekeyvaultname` - The name you gave to the key vault when you created it.
-Can be found in the DNS name.
+- `azurekeyvaultname` - The name you gave to the key vault during creation.
+It can be found in the DNS name.
-- `secretname` - The name you gave to the secret when you created it.
-Can be found on the Azure Key Vault **Secrets** page.
+- `secretname` - The name you gave to the secret during creation.
+It can be found on the Azure Key Vault **Secrets** page.
-- `domainname` - The name of your tenant; for example, contoso.com.
+- `domainname` - The name of your tenant; for example, `contoso.com`.
 Because this domain is used to access the Azure Key Vault, it's important that it matches the domain used by the Azure subscription that holds the Azure Key Vault.
 To get this information, you can go to the overview page of the Azure Key Vault you created and click the subscription.
 The domain name is displayed under the **Directory** field.

 <!-- End of "Using Key Vault tab-->